Essay guidelines

 An explanatory essay is a writing style in which the author expresses a viewpoint on a particular topic, case, or circumstance.

-Step 1: Choose a topic
+Step 1: Explanatory essay topic

 An explanatory essay may seem difficult to find a topic about, but it is actually quite easy.
-As long as it fits within the instructions of your assignment, you can describe almost everything.

-Explanatory essay topics are usually assigned to students beforehand.
-If you need to choose your own topic, it is better to consider some factors.
+But if you need to choose your own topic, it is better to consider some factors.

 Explanatory essay topic checklist